keithmifsud/jekyll-target-blank/README.md

 ## Usage

-By default all anchor tags and markdown links pointing to an external host, other than the one listed as `url` in jekyll's `_config.yml` will automatically open in a new tab once the site is generated.
+By default. all anchor tags and markdown links pointing to an external host, other than the one listed as the `url` in Jekyll's `_config.yml` will automatically be opened in a new browser tab once the site is generated.

-This includes pages, posts and collections. __Plain text links are not included__.
+All the links in pages, posts and custom collections are included except for __plain text links.

 ### Examples

 #### HTML

-The following html anchor tag:
+The following `HTML` anchor tag:

 ```html
 <a href="https://google.com">Google</a>